 To be admitted to the doctoral program in Rehabilitation Counselor Education, applicants must submit both the university application forms and applicable application fee.
 Persons are admitted to the program once a year with enrollment starting fall semester.
-The deadline for submitting applications for admission is December 1st for the following fall semester.

 Applicants are evaluated by program faculty on the basis of: